applicaster/developer.applicaster.com/book/getting-started/ios-podspec.md

 In order to distribute the plugin - part of the necessary steps is publishing a podspec.
 The following guide will review the logic we use for versioning, pod publishing options, and best practices.

-For a sample podspec please refer to our [iOS getting started guide](/dev-env/iOS.md)
+For a sample podspec, please refer to our [iOS getting started guide](/dev-env/iOS.md).

 ## Versioning
 The best practice for versioning is using a 3 number structure versioning scheme.